 To make paper mache turtles like the one shown above, go to About Family Crafts for the tutorial.

-Imagine how much fun the kids will have making and then floating their little turtles in a pan of water.
-Find the directions for this cute project at SIMPLY Home.
+Imagine how much fun the kids will have making cute little frogs like this.
+Find the directions for this cute project at Kids Craftroom.